We meet you where you are — and help you get where you want to go

 Our financial aid programs range from direct support and microlending to help with housing, food and clothing.
 We can connect you with government programs and subsidies, and walk you through the application process to increase your chances of acceptance.

 If you’re in Canada, check out our Resources section for info about some of the federal, provincial, municipal and other programs you may qualify for.
-For international clients, contact us to arrange direct financial aid or other forms of support.

 Food & Clothing

 Food and Clothing banks are great ways to provide immediate support to those in need.
 While the quality, quantity and consistency of such banks can differ depending on the respective providers, we work closely with them to help fulfill our clients’ needs.